jswanner/DontF-WithPaste/README.md

 This is a dead simple Google Chrome extension that removes paste blocking.

-## Going forward
+## Configuration

-As it stands, this extension just allows the browser to accept all `paste` events, and skips any other `paste` event handlers.
-So, I know there are some problems with this approach:

-1. There are some sites that use the onpaste attribute for things other than just preventing paste, and this extension will completely kill that functionality.
-2. It would be much nicer if there was a white list of URLs where this extension's intervention is skipped.
+There are some sites that do helpful things with paste events, and for those sites you want their paste event handlers to still work.
+In the options for this extension, you can add an exclusion pattern that matches the site's URL, which will prevent this extension from running on that site, and thereby allowing the paste event to occur.